Gilgit: Buddhist era

 Gilgit was an important city on the Silk Road, along which Buddhism spread from South Asia to the rest of Asia.
 It is considered a Buddhism corridor, along which many Chinese monks came to Kashmir, to learn and to preach Buddhism.
 Two famous Chinese Buddhist pilgrims, Faxian and Xuanzang, traversed Gilgit, according to their accounts.

 According to Chinese records, in the 600s and 700s, the city was governed by a Buddhist dynasty referred to as Little Balur or Lesser Bolü (小勃律).
 They are believed to have been the Patola Shahis dynasty mentioned in a Brahmi inscription, and are devout adherents of Vajrayana Buddhism.

 In mid-600s, Gilgit came under Chinese suzerainty after the fall of the Western Turkic Khaganate to the Tang military campaigns in the region.
 In the late 600s CE, the rising Tibetan Empire wrested control of the region from the Chinese.
 However, faced with growing influence of the Umayyad Caliphate and then the Abbasid Caliphate to the west, the Tibetans were forced to ally themselves with the Islamic caliphates.
 The region was then contested by the Chinese and Tibetan forces, and their respective vassal states, until the mid-700s.
 Chinese records of the region continue until late the 700s, at which time the Tangs' western military campaign was weakened due to the An Lushan Rebellion.

 Control of the region was left to the Tibetan Empire.
 They referred to the region as Bruzha, a toponym that is consistent with the ethnonym "Burusho" used today.
 Tibetan control of the region lasted until the late 800s CE.

 Gilgit manuscripts

-This corpus of manuscripts was discovered in 1931 in Gilgit, containing many Buddhist texts such as four sutras from the Buddhist canon, including the famous Lotus Sutra.
+This corpus of manuscripts was discovered in 1931 in Gilgit and contains numerous Buddhist texts, including four sutras from the Buddhist canon, most notably the Lotus Sutra.
 The manuscripts were written on birch bark in the Buddhist form of Sanskrit in the Sharada script.
-They cover a wide range of themes such as iconometry, folk tales, philosophy, medicine and several related areas of life and general knowledge.
+They cover a wide range of themes such as iconometry, folk tales, philosophy, medicine, and several related areas of life and general knowledge.